Advertisement for Mathatronics Mathatron Version I Expansion Unit, May, 1966

 computer systems at the time.
 While the Mathatron wasn't nearly as fast

-as the early minicomputers and larger scale computers, it was very simple to
+as computers of the time, it was very simple to

 use and program, and allowed operators to perform complex mathematical